Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Numerical results for anyon dispersion

-Here we take realistic parameters for twisted MoTe${}_2$ $(\omega,V,\psi)=(23.8 \mathrm{meV},20.8 \mathrm{meV},107.7^\circ)$ and $\theta=3.0^\circ$ \cite{wu2019topological,morales-duran2024magic, TMDAharonocCasher,liangfu2023tMoTe2} to study dispersion of the corresponding AC band quasiholes using Monte Carlo.
-We first obtain the effective magnetic field $B^{\rm AC}(\br)$ and thus the real space k\"ahler potential $Q(\br)$ from the periodic vector field $\bDelta(\br)$, as shown in FIG.~\ref{fig:tMoTe2-nonuniform-field} (a): we see that the nonuniform part of the effective magnetic field is concentrated around the M point where charge also concentrates.
-Comparing the magnitude of the real space k\"ahler potential $Q(\br)$ with the leading harmonic approximated potential in previous section, we see that it corresponds to $K \approx 0.1 \ll 1$ \footnote{This is seen by comparing the bandwith of the cosine potential $9K$ to the results in FIG.~\ref{fig:tMoTe2-nonuniform-field}(a)}, placing it firmly in the weak field regime where a linear approximation might apply.
+Here we take realistic parameters for twisted MoTe${}_2$ $(t_M,V,\psi)=(23.8\ \mathrm{meV},20.8\ \mathrm{meV},107.7^\circ)$ and $\theta=3.0^\circ$ \cite{wu2019topological,morales-duran2024magic, TMDAharonocCasher,liangfu2023tMoTe2} to study dispersion of the corresponding AC band quasiholes using Monte Carlo.
+We first obtain the effective magnetic field $B^{\rm AC}(\br)$ and thus the real space K\"ahler potential $Q(\br)$ from the periodic vector field $\bDelta(\br)$, as shown in FIG.~\ref{fig:tMoTe2-nonuniform-field} (a): we see that the nonuniform part of the effective magnetic field is concentrated around the M point where charge also concentrates.
+Comparing the magnitude of the real space K\"ahler potential $Q(\br)$ with the leading harmonic approximated potential in previous section, we see that it corresponds to $K \approx 0.1 \ll 1$ \footnote{This is seen by comparing the bandwidth of the cosine potential $9K$ to the results in FIG.~\ref{fig:tMoTe2-nonuniform-field}(a)}, placing it firmly in the weak field regime where a linear approximation might apply.

 We then calculate the AC quasiholes in tMoTe${}_2$ to obtain the dispersion shown as FIG.~\ref{fig:dispersion-dependence} (d) and FIG.~\ref{fig:tMoTe2-nonuniform-field} (b).
-We see that (i) the dispersion still has $q^2=9$ fold distribution similar to the case of the cosine modulation discussed in the previous section. (ii) the bandwidth changes non-monotonically with the twist angle $\theta$ where minima is reached around $\theta\approx 3.5^\circ\sim 4^\circ$ as shown in FIG.~\ref{fig:dispersion-dependence}c.
-This can be understood from the near cancellation between $\Delta_+(\br)$ and $\omega_c\chi(\br)$ as twist angle varies. (iii) The dispersion we obtained for quasiholes in tMoTe${}_2$ is of order 1 meV and specifically is $1.1\pm 0.3 \ \text{meV}$ when $\theta\approx3.7^\circ$, which is consistent with previous ED work on the quasiholes in tMoTe${}_2$ \cite{bernevig2025ED, WuAnyon}.
+We see that (i) the dispersion still has $q^2=9$-fold degeneracy similar to the case of the cosine modulation discussed in the previous section. (ii) the bandwidth changes non-monotonically with the twist angle $\theta$ where a minimum is reached around $\theta\approx 3.5^\circ\sim 4^\circ$ as shown in FIG.~\ref{fig:dispersion-dependence} (d).
+This can be understood from the near cancellation between $\Delta_+(\br)$ and $\omega_c\chi(\br)$ as twist angle varies.
+The same mechanism explains why this nonmonotonic twist-angle dependence remains visible at small displacement field in FIG.~\ref{fig:tMoTe2-Dfield} (b). (iii) The dispersion we obtained for quasiholes in tMoTe${}_2$ is of order 1 meV and specifically is $1.1\pm 0.3 \ \text{meV}$ when $\theta\approx3.7^\circ$, which is consistent with previous ED work on the quasiholes in tMoTe${}_2$ \cite{bernevig2025ED, WuAnyon}.
 We discuss potential implications of this value in Sec.~\ref{Sec::discussion}.

+Let us now consider the effect of displacement field on the anyon dispersion.
+The displacement field $D$ adds an interlayer electrostatic potential difference $V_D$ which contributes as an additional term in the $z$ component of the vector field $\Delta_z(\br)$: